SingleStepTests/v20/README.md

  - **F6.7, F7.7** - On the 8088, presence of a REP prefix preceding IDIV will invert the sign of the quotient.
 On V20, REP prefixes on IDIV have no effect.
 REP prefixes have been prepended to 10% of IDIV tests so you can check this behavior.
  - **FE**: FE.2-7 are invalid instructions, but will attempt to execute their FF counterpart microcode with the width bit set to 0.
 They may be included at a later date once I have figured out their basic operation.
 FE.3 and FE.5 register forms cause the V20 to halt.
  - **FF**: FF.3 and FF.5 register forms are invalid.
 They cause the V20 to halt and are excluded.

+#### Extended Opcodes
+ - **0F20, 0F22, 0F26** - Providing a length of 0 or 255 to the string BCD instructions will cause underflow of the internal loop counter, and cause the instructions to execute 65535 iterations for over 1 million cycles.
+These values of CL are filtered out as a result.
+Note that the test data is random - meaning the strings provided to these instructions are almost always not valid BCD.
+Their behavior is deterministic regardless.
+If you add/subtract them as normal and apply DAA/DAS to each byte, they should validate.
+ - **0F31, 0F33, 0F39, 0F3B** - These instructions are only valid with a register operand (mod==3).
+Providing a memory operand will cause them to run for over 130,000 cycles.
+These invalid forms are omitted.
+ - **0F33, 0F3B** - Using AL or AH as the first operand to EXT is invalid.
+These forms are omitted.

 *When the V20 halts due to an illegal instruction, there is no HALT bus state indicated.